 How openSUSE fares so far

 I won’t bore you with too many installation details, but the openSUSE installer offers an extremely large variety of options including disk encryption, RAID setup, wireless LAN support, ability to customize every little detail of your fstab entries and much more.
 Some of this would even be hard when using the Debian installer, so kudos there.
 I can only think of a single option that is missing: disabling the GRUB2 graphical console mode.
-This mode fucks up some Intel GPUs mightily so I would have preferred to be able to go text-mode from the start.
+This mode fucks up some Intel GPUs so I would have preferred to be able to go text-mode from the start.
 You can fix it after the first boot, though.

 What makes me immensely happy is that most of the building blocks for my perfect gaming machine are available right from the main repository.
 If I want to be bold, I can even use Mesa from experimental with just one click.

-These experimental packages are semi-supported, as far as I understand, coming from the X11:Xorg project within openSUSE itself.
+These experimental packages are semi-supported, as far as I understand, coming from the upstream X11:Xorg project within openSUSE itself.
 There are also versions built by normal openSUSE users, and if you choose one of those you can go all the way up to the latest Mesa from git.
 The Ubuntu equivalent of that would be to use the padoka unstable PPA or oibaf.

-Some leightweight repository juggling
+Some lightweight repository juggling

 That being said, I was surprised that adding a repo, trusting its GPG key and installing software from it is a simple one-handed activity on openSUSE.
 No fiddling with PPAs, no adding repos to your